7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 13/exercise 1.md

 ```

+That solution has a serious problem though: if the FuncPid process fails immediately after being spawned, the monitor will not be hooked up yet, so the information about the process life will not be output.
 I think the following attempt covers the problems with my first solution:

 ```erlang
 -module(e1).